 Step 3: Once orientation is complete, decide on the department you are interested in and contact email@example.com to discuss the next steps.
 We will work with you to schedule the necessary training sessions for your area of interest.

 Step 4: Pay a $35.00 volunteer training fee.

 Complete training – including VIRTUAL reading materials with quizzes and on-site “shadow shift” training.

-Step 6: Join the family!
-Once you have completed the following steps, it’s time to be added to the volunteer schedule.
+Step 6: Once you have completed the following steps, it’s time to be added to the volunteer schedule.
 We ask that volunteers commit to at least six months of service, with minimum hourly requirements depending on your volunteer position.